 School Holiday Program

 ANU School Holiday Program is for children of ANU staff and students.
-Communities@work, will be running the December 2017 – January 2018 School Holiday program at North Oval Pavilion.
+Communities@work, will be running the April school holiday (Monday 16 April - Friday 27 April 2018) program at North Oval Pavilion.

 For more details please see the ANU Website here.

 The ANU has a comprehensive Children on campus policy which can be found here.